 Water flows through the meter's strainer and into the measuring chamber where it drives the piston.
 The hydro-dynamically balanced piston oscillates around a central hub, guided by the division plate.
 A drive magnet transmits the motion of the piston to a driven magnet located within the hermetically sealed register.
 The driven magnet is connected to the register gear train.
-It reduces the piston oscillations into volume totalization units dis-
+It reduces the piston oscillations into volume totalization units displayed on the register dial face.
+The register dial face has 8